 The battery pack uses a system level approach to optimize the performance of the battery.
-Its primary functions are to provide fuel gauging and software based charge control, and to ensure safe operation throughout the life cycle of the battery.
+Its primary functions are to provide fuel gauging and software-based charge control, and to ensure safe operation throughout the life cycle of the battery.

 The fuel gauge determines the State-Of-Charge (SOC) by integrating the input and output current and using impedance tracking to accurately track the available capacity of the attached battery.
 To achieve the desired fuel-gauging accuracy, high-performance analog peripherals are used to monitor capacity change, battery impedance, open-circuit voltage and temperature.
 These factors are continually applied to account for battery non-linearity and environmental conditions.
 This approach provides the user a meaningful and repeatable capacity measure with minimal risk of overstating run time.
-Visually, the SOC can be obtained from the four on-pack LED's with push-button activation.